 Find The mysterious London Road Stone Circle

-London Road in Brighton is home to the starting point – or end depending on which way you approach it – of an art installation hidden in plain sight.
-If you live in Brighton, you may have walked over countless times without realising.
-Next time you’re in the vicinity, take a moment to look down and you might just spot one of 50 numbered stone paving slabs, set in a circle around the area as wide as the road is long, known as the London Road Stone Circle.
+I’m usually an advocate for looking up, but next time you’re in the area, take a moment to look down and you might just spot one of 50 numbered stone paving slabs, set in a circle around the area as wide as the road is long, known as the London Road Stone Circle.

-Read my full story about it here.
+Read my full story about the London Road stone circle here.

 Discover Queen’s Place

 Unless you do yoga at Studio IO, you might know not this tiny hidden Brighton street of six black flint cottages exists.
 Discovering it feels like you’ve stepped back in time to another era when Brighton was a little fishing village.
-Going on a hunt to find it makes a peaceful detour away from the noisy end of London Road near MacDonald’s and Aldi, on your way into the centre of town.

-Discover all of Brighton’s hidden streets here.
+Discover more of Brighton’s hidden streets here.

 Catch a gig at the Rose Hill Tavern